bmartin042503/avallama/README.md

 ## Latest release

-### v0.1.0-alpha - 2025/03/12
+### v0.1.0 - 2025/03/12
-This is the first alpha release of Avallama.
+This is the first preview release of Avallama.
 It serves as a proof of concept and lays the foundation for future features and improvements.

 #### Release notes
 - Initial release of Avallama